zzhangjii/learning-library/lab-guides/LabGuide200.md

 # Deploy the AlphaOffice Application using Docker

 In this section you will again clone the github repository as you did in Lab 100.
 It contains a Java REST Application that queries the database.
 Then, you will modify the configuration to point to your ATP database.
-After successfull testing you will create a new Docker image.
+After successful testing you will create a new Docker image.

 ## Deploy AlphaOffice Product Catalog Application

 ### **STEP 1**: Clone the git repository and copy the wallet file

 - Clone the git repository to your newly created OCI VM.
-This repo contains support files and the baseline AlphaOffice application that you will modify to connect to your ATP database.
+This repo contains support files and the baseline Alpha Office application that you will modify to connect to your ATP database.

 - **Type OR Copy and Paste**: